NeoSOFT-Technologies/rest-node-nestjs/README.md

 ### Test

-For this project, I chose [Jest](https://facebook.github.io/jest/) as our test framework.
+For this project, We chose [Jest](https://facebook.github.io/jest/) as our test framework.
 While Mocha is probably more common, Mocha seems to be looking for a new maintainer and setting up TypeScript testing in Jest is wicked simple.